What is Rivet?- Definition, Types, Working & Process

 Benefits of Riveting

-• Aluminum rivets are lighter than bolts and screws.
-They also possess high resistance to atmospheric and chemical corrosion.
+• Lightweight and Corrosion Resistance: If weight is a concern, aluminum rivets are much lighter than typical bolts and screws, plus they offer excellent resistance to atmospheric and chemical corrosion.

 Limitations of riveting